mde/ejs/tutorial.md

 The auto process-restart for development-mode should pick up the changes we've just made, so go and play with the app again.

 Create a few ToDo items, try to edit them, and test the validation rules.
+When an item can't be saved bcause it's not valid, you'll see an error message on the page in the session flash.

+[Click here](????????????????????????????????????????????????????????????????) to learn more about the session flash.

 We've got a good ToDo application running and didn't really have to do much.
 Scaffolding is very good when you need something simple to get you started.

 ### Create an association

 Now we're going to create another resource, and relate it to our ToDos.

-We'll assume that a ToDo has a number of steps to finish before the ToDo can be completed.
+Let's say that a ToDo has a number of steps to finish before the ToDo can be completed.
 Let's scaffold out our Step resource.

 ```
 $ geddy gen scaffold step title:default description:text status
 ```

+That creates the same sort of scaffolded resource we saw with ToDos.

+#### Add validation for Steps

 Now we can create Steps to link to a particular ToDo.
 Let's quickly add some validation to ensure each Step has at least a 'title'.
 Add this to your Step